The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 19. HOW ARE PROBATE FEES DETERMINED IN FLORIDA PROBATE?

-The personal representative, the Florida probate attorney and other probate professionals whose services may be required in administering the probate estate (such as appraisers and accountants) are entitled by Florida probate law to reasonable compensation.
+The personal representative, the Florida probate attorney and other probate professionals whose services may be required in administering the probate estate (such as appraisers and accountants) are entitled by the Florida probate code to reasonable compensation.

-The probate fees for the personal representative is usually determined in one of five ways: (1) as set forth in the last will and testament; (2) as set forth in a contract between the personal representative and the decedent; (3) as agreed among the personal representative and the persons who bear the impact of the probate fees; (4) as the amount presumed to be reasonable as calculated under Florida probate law if the amount is not objected to; or (5) as determined by the Florida probate judge, applying Florida probate law.
+The probate fee for the personal representative is usually determined in one of five ways: (1) as set forth in the last will and testament in probate; (2) as set forth in a contract between the personal representative and the decedent; (3) as agreed among the personal representative and the persons who bear the impact of the probate fees; (4) as the amount presumed to be reasonable as calculated under Florida probate code if the amount is not objected to; or (5) as determined by the Florida probate judge, applying Florida probate law.

-Likewise, the probate fees for the Florida probate attorney for the personal representative is usually determined (1) as agreed among the Florida probate attorney, the personal representative and the persons who bear the impact of the probate fee, (2) as the amount presumed to be reasonable calculated under Florida probate law, if the amount is not objected to, or (3) as determined by the Florida probate judge, applying Florida probate law.
+Likewise, the probate fees for the Florida probate attorney for the personal representative is usually determined (1) as agreed among the Florida probate attorney, the personal representative and the persons who bear the impact of the probate fee, (2) as the amount presumed to be reasonable calculated under Florida probate code, if the amount is not objected to, or (3) as determined by the Florida probate judge, applying the Florida law of probate.
 (Back to the Top)

 20. WHAT ALTERNATIVES ARE AVAILABLE TO FORMAL ADMINISTRATION?

-Summary Administration is generally available if the value of the probate estate subject to probate in
+Summary Administration is generally available if the value of the probate estate subject to probate adminstration in

-Under Summary Administration, the persons who receive the estate assets remain liable for claims against the decedent for two years after the date of death.
-This period may be reduced in Summary Administration by publication of notice in a local newspaper.
+Under Summary Administration, the Florida probate code provides that the persons who receive the estate assets remain liable for claims against the decedent for two years after the date of death.
+This probate timeline may be reduced in Summary Administration by publication of notice in a local newspaper.

 If the decedent was not a